 Know What’s On the AP Computer Science Exam

-Some useful sites explaining the format and content of the exams are provided in the Exam Format section of this article.
+In addition, find useful sites explaining the format and content of the exams are provided in the Exam Format section of this article.

 Concepts Covered in APCS-A Exam

 This course framework provides a description of the course requirements necessary for student success, with a focus on big ideas that encompass core principles, theories, and processes of the discipline.
 The framework also encourages instruction that prepares students for advanced computer science coursework and its integration into a wide array of STEM-related fields.
+APCS-A teaches coding for kids using Java programming language.

 The AP Computer Science A framework is organized into 10 commonly taught units of study that provide one possible sequence for the course.
 As always, you have the flexibility to organize the course content as the teacher or student prefers.